Semantic-Aware Logical Reasoning via a Semiotic Framework: Benchmarks and Baselines

 \subsection{Baselines}

 Here we illustrate the details of each baseline used for comparison.

-\paragraph{Naive Prompting.} This approach involves directly presenting the question to the model without any additional instructions or intermediate reasoning steps.
-The model is expected to produce the final answer based solely on its pretrained knowledge.
-It does not encourage or structure the reasoning process, making it suitable only for simple or factual queries.
+\textbf{Naive Prompting.} The model directly receives the question and produces an answer without guidance or intermediate steps.
+Reasoning is neither encouraged nor structured, making this approach suitable only for simple factual queries.

-\paragraph{Chain-of-Thought (CoT).} Chain-of-Thought prompting introduces intermediate reasoning steps by encouraging the model to articulate its thought process before reaching a conclusion.
-Instead of predicting the final answer directly, the prompt guides the model to perform step-by-step reasoning.
-This has been shown to improve multi-step reasoning performance on complex tasks~\citep{COT-2022chain}.